 - If you gift your IRA or a 401(k) to your loved ones, other than your spouse, they have to take distributions the next year, whether they want it or not.
 And if they are withdrawing, then they have to pay taxes on the withdrawals.
 The best part of life insurance is that the beneficiary doesn’t need to pay taxes on the amount they receive.
 It is a true gift.

+Let your children inherit your IRA.
 While you are alive, you have no tax benefit to gifting an IRA.
 Rather, consider passing it on as part of your estate plan.
 If your kids inherit your traditional IRA, you get to avoid the taxes while they benefit from the funds you have saved for years.
 However, they need to pay income tax on the amount they withdraw.
 A Roth may be a great way to leave your money to your kids without them paying the tax because you have already paid it.

-Tax rules involved in the gifting your retirement money to your family or loved ones can be confusing.
+Tax rules involved in gifting your retirement money to your family or loved ones can be confusing.
 If you need more information, call (866) 639-0066 for expert guidance.

 Rick Pendykoski is the owner of Self Directed Retirement Plans LLC, a retirement planning company based in Goodyear, AZ.
 He has over three decades of experience working with investments and retirement planning, and over the last ten years has turned his focus to self-directed ira accounts and alternative investments.
 If you need help and guidance with traditional or alternative investments, call him today (866) 639-0066.